Chart Color Schemes

 Epping has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 66 projects likely impacting the area.
+AreaSearch has identified 66 projects likely to impact the area.
 Key projects include Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment Project, New Epping Health Hub, and Northern Hospital Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.